friendly-neighborhood-product-manager/DoneZone/ARCHITECTURE.md

 https://friendly-neighborhood-product-manager.github.io/DoneZone/
 ```

-There is no Node server, Python server, local workbook backend, or build step required for production.
+There is no production server or build step required.
 GitHub Pages serves the files directly, and the browser talks to Supabase through the public Supabase JavaScript client.

 ## Authentication Flow